How to Extract Email Metadata Using GroupDocs.Parser in Java

 Environment Setup Requirements

-Ensure you have Java installed on your machine (version 8 or higher).
-You’ll also need a build tool like Maven for dependency management.
+Java 8+ installed and a build tool such as Maven for dependency management.

 Knowledge Prerequisites